vicenteg/mapr-pcapstream/README.md

 Eventually, this will hopefully be able to deal with very high ingest rate, multiple 40Gbps interfaces being captured.

+Spark Streaming will process the PCAP files and write to both Parquet and Elasticsearch to enable query and search.

+# Components

+This demo makes use of the following technologies:

+* MapR 5.0
+* Spark 1.4.1
+* Elasticsearch 1.7.3
+* Kibana 4.1.2
+* tcpdump OS packages

 # Building

 You need sbt (http://www.scala-sbt.org/).